 The accuracy of wafer probe test is a function of the accuracy of the wafer probe test systems, which consist of the semiconductor tester, the prober, and the wafer probe card.
 The wafer probe card is mounted within the prober, which also houses the wafers to be probed or tested.
 The wafers are placed on a platform or "chuck" in the prober and precisely aligned with the wafer probe card to permit the probes on the wafer probe card to touchdown on the bond pads of one or more die on the wafer.
 Once this contact is made, the semiconductor tester, which is connected to the wafer probe card and prober, transmits electrical signals through the wafer probe card to the individual die on the wafer.
 Signals are then returned back through the wafer probe card to the semiconductor tester for evaluation.
 The signal integrity of the electrical path in the wafer probe card is a critical element of overall test accuracy.
 As wafer probe test accuracy increases, manufacturers can reduce the range of tolerance within which a chip must perform and realize an increase in chip yield at final test without suffering an unacceptable loss of yield from false fails at wafer probe test.
-Accordingly, manufacturers expend considerable time and expense creating test methodologies that optimize wafer probe test systems and wafer probe test systems and wafer probe cards, will grow from \$1.6 billion in 2001 to \$2.5 billion in 2005.
-VLSI Research also projects that the wafer probe card portion of the overall wafer probe test market will grow from \$392.4 million in 2001 to \$612.5 million in 2005.
+Accordingly, manufacturers expend considerable time and expense creating test methodologies that optimize wafer probe test systems and wafer probe cards.
+VLSI Research forecasts that the wafer probe test market, comprised of wafer probe test systems and wafer probe cards, will grow from \$1.3 billion in 2002 to \$2.3 billion in 2005.
+VLSI Research also projects that the wafer probe card portion of the overall wafer probe test market, including spares and service revenue, will grow from \$401.8 million in 2002 to \$615.4 million in 2005.